K-9

 PFC.
 Tyler Struckus is originally from a town in Southern New Jersey.
 In January 2016, Tyler joined the Myrtle Beach Police Department.
 Before being selected for the K9 Unit, Tyler had been assigned to the Patrol Division, Waterfront Division, and the Power Shift.
 In April 2019, Tyler was selected to be a K9 Handler for his K9 partner Yep.
 Tyler and K9 Yep completed the Full Service K9 Handler Course and graduated from Custom Canine Unlimited on August 02, 2019.

 PFC.
-Christopher Turner / K9 Bek
+Hanna Land / K9 Goose

-PFC Austin Cox / K9 Koax
+CPL Austin Cox / K9 Koax